 With its dissociative properties, ketamine is sometimes prescribed in low doses as an analgesic.
 Ketamine appears to offer pain relief, which makes it a good choice for post-surgical care in some cases, particularly after minor surgical procedures.

-Ketamine has also been used successfully to treat depression, reduce symptoms of post traumatic stress disorder, alleviate suicidal thoughts, and even to treat some substance use disorders.
-While its use in some areas of mental health treatment is largely controversial (especially as a substance abuse therapy), it is garnering increasing medical support, especially for its role in treating depression.
+Ketamine has also been used successfully to treat depression, reduce symptoms of post-traumatic stress disorder, alleviate suicidal thoughts and treat some substance use disorders.
+While its use in some areas of mental health treatment is largely controversial (especially as a substance abuse therapy), it’s garnering increasing medical support, especially for its role in treating depression.

 Many people suffer from treatment-resistant depression.
-Roughly 7.1 percent of Americans are diagnosed with major depressive disorder (MMD).
-Of these, anywhere from 12-55 percent may not respond to treatment like antidepressant medications, but research has found that many patients prescribed ketamine have experienced relief from their depression or suicidal thoughts.
+Roughly 8.3% of Americans are diagnosed with major depressive disorder (MDD).
+Of these, anywhere from 12%-55% may not respond to treatment like antidepressant medications, but research has found that many patients prescribed ketamine have experienced relief from their depression or suicidal thoughts.

-Today, in fact, many medical professionals prescribe ketamine to patients with depression when antidepressants do not offer relief.
+Today, in fact, many medical professionals prescribe ketamine to patients with depression when antidepressants don’t offer relief.
 The ketamine is administered as a nasal spray or intravenously in various medical settings.
 (Learn more about ketamine infusions at FHE Health.)

-Ketamine has proved itself to be a powerful option in the treatment of depression when other medications aren’t working.
+Ketamine has proved itself a powerful option in the treatment of depression when other medications aren’t working.
 Usually, patients begin to experience relief from their depression after three ketamine infusions.
-Even so, studies are still ongoing and doctors who prescribe ketamine for depression will still continue to prescribe antidepressants for the patient and cognitive behavioral therapy.
+Even so, studies are still ongoing, and doctors who prescribe ketamine for depression continue to prescribe antidepressants for the patient as well as cognitive behavioral therapy.

 Ketamine is a helpful drug in the medical arena with its various therapeutic uses.
 In time, more uses may be found as researchers continue to study the drug’s effects on the brain and body.
-However, ketamine isn’t right for every patient, and for some patients over the age of 65, ketamine may not be recommended.
-On the other hand, ketamine is only regarded as a safe therapeutic option when delivered by qualified healthcare providers in medical settings.
+However, ketamine isn’t suitable for every patient.
+For example, ketamine isn’t recommended for patients over 65.
+Additionally, ketamine is only regarded as a safe therapeutic option when delivered by qualified health care providers in medical settings.

-If you are abusing ketamine or suspect you may have become addicted to this drug, contact FHE Health to get help right away.
+If you’re abusing ketamine or suspect you may have become addicted to this drug, contact FHE Health to get help right away.
 Drugs like ketamine can alter the brain’s chemistry, making it difficult to stop using the drug without treatment.